sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 Steps to follow on wiki:
 Do the "Getting Started", "Customize the Favicon" and "Writing a New Post".
+Note: Under the "Getting Started" link , do only "Option 1:".
+You will be using Dev Containers in Visual Studio Code, make sure to install the DevContainer Extension in Visual Studio Code.

 [Home · cotes2020/jekyll-theme-chirpy Wiki · GitHub](https://github.com/cotes2020/jekyll-theme-chirpy/wiki)